 Your child's school may also be taking part in

+The Special School Library Pack is for students with additional needs.
 We have worked with disability specialists and consulted with special schools to develop a pack of accessible titles which we hope will be useful for special schools.

 Spark is a programme for special schools designed to inspire a love of stories and books in children with additional needs.